aims to build the ACW community by sharing the experiences of academic writers.Subscribe to

-Are you confused about what method to use in your study?
-One of the most critical tasks in your dissertation journey is the selection of a research design or method that fits your research question.
-This webinar offers a crash course in understanding research methods and how to align them with your topic and research question.
+Are you confused about what methodology and design to use in your study?
+One of the most critical tasks in your dissertation journey is the selection of a research methodology and design that align with your problem, purpose, and questions.
+This webinar offers a crash course in understanding qualitative, quantitative, and mixed methodologies and common designs used for each.

 In this webinar you will learn how to:

-Join Dr. Cliff Butler for this webinar November 13, 2014 at:
+Join Dr. Chris Deason for this webinar December 8, 2016 at:

 About the Presenter